 You may want to keep indoors as much as possible on days when the pollen count is very high.

 Take Your Meds

 Prime allergy season usually begins in April but starting to take allergy medication earlier can help you ease your symptoms later.
 If you take allergy medication regularly, taking it early can help you in the long run, making your symptoms less noticeable or nonexistent.
 Just talk to your doctor about what medications may work best for you.
 And keep in mind that some antihistamines can cause drowsiness.

-If you’re trying to save money on your prescription allergy medications, such as Zyrtec or Allegra, RxLess can help.
-Search our site for your medication and find the free prescription discount card or coupon associated with your pharmacy!
+If you’re trying to save money on your prescription allergy medications, such as Zyrtec or Allegra, rxless can help.
+Search our site for your medication and find the free offer associated with your pharmacy!